Devessier/roger/INSTRUCTIONS.md

 1. Change the sshd port by modifying `Port 22` to `Port 2222`
 2. Disallow root login by setting `PermitRootLogin` to `no`
 3. Create a ssh key for `roger` user using `ssh-keygen`
+4. Force pubkey authentication by returning into `/etc/ssh/sshd_config` for setting `PubkeyAuthentication` to `no`
+5. Restart `sshd` service with `sudo service sshd restart`

 We have some things to do to finish this part :

-1. Save that key into the server which in our case is also the client (LOL) : `ssh-copy-id -i ~/.ssh/id_rsa.pub roger@10.11.200.247 -p 50000`
+1. Save that key into the server which in our case is also the client (LOL) : `ssh-copy-id -i ~/.ssh/id_rsa.pub roger@192.168.68.117 -p 2222`
 2. Now when we try to connect using SSH the passphrase will be asked and not anymore our password.
 The passphrase is `roger`.
-3. Disable password authentication by returning into `/etc/ssh/sshd_config` to set the entry `PasswordAuthentication` to `no`

 ## Configure the Firewall

 We will only accept HTTP, HTTPS and SSH using `ufw`.

+Install `ufw` with `sudo apt intall ufw`.

 Run :
 ```
 # By default deny all incoming requests
 sudo ufw default deny incoming
-# By default allow all outcoming requests
-sudo ufw default allow outcoming

 # To accept SSH connections
-sudo ufw allow 50000/tcp
+sudo ufw allow 2222/tcp

 # To accept HTTP connections
 sudo ufw allow 80/tcp

 # To accept HTTPS connections
 sudo ufw allow 443/tcp

 # Launch ufw on startup
 sudo ufw enable
 ```